Dirk1980ac/simple-ci/README.md

   rely on external software for itself.
 - Configurable remote host as a runner for a specific architecture.
 (Corrently out of the box supported are arm64, amd64 and riscv64)

-## Trigger

-Put an apropriate config file (see examples) in .simple-ci and name with the branch you want to build as it`s name (e.g. master.conf).

-## TODO (planned)
+- Supports generic builds with custom build scripts which securely run in a container.
+- Supports git-crypt encrypted repositories.
+(For CI credentials for example.)

-- [x] Support container builds on a podman remote host as runner for e.g. a specific architecture.
+- Support container builds on a podman remote host as runner for e.g. a specific architecture.

-- [x] Support git-crypt encrypted files in repositories.
+- Supports git-crypt encrypted files in repositories.

-- [x] Support build configurations using a custom configuration file.

-- [x] Log the build process.
+- Logs the build process.

-- [x] Support in-repo configuration.
+- Support in-repo configuration.

-- [x] Supports generic builds inside a container.
+- Supports generic builds (inside a container).

-- [ ] Automatic tests of built container images.

-- [ ] Implement some (semi) automatic versioning scheme and system, especially for BootC Projects.